 The ESS GA meal plan is an unlimited meal plan, with no flex dollars (flex dollars can be added individually at the cost of the student).

-- Graduate assistants serve 20 hours per week in various departments within ESS.
-Some graduate assistant positions are academic year (10 month) and others are for the full year (12 month), this is indicated on the job description.
+Graduate assistants serve 20 hours per week in various departments within ESS.
+Some graduate assistant positions are academic year (10 month) and others are for the full year (12 month), this is indicated in the job description.

 ESS graduate assistants move in and begin the Learning Community orientation and training the second week of August.